dasch-swiss/dsp-tools/docs/dsp-tools-create.md

 given example about the disciplines in Humanities is).
 The definition of these entities are called "lists" in the DSP.
 Thus, the list object is used to give the resources of the ontology a taxonomic quality.
 A taxonomy makes it possible to categorize a resource.
-The big advantage of a taxonomic structure as it is implemented by the DSP is that the user can subcategorize the objects.
+The big advantage of a taxonomic structure as it is implemented by the DSP is that the user can sub-categorize the objects.
 This allows the user to formulate his search requests more or less specifically as desired.
-Thus, in the example above a search for "Vocal music" would result in all works that are characterized by a subelement of "Vocal music".
-However a search for "Masses" would retrun only works that have been characterized as such.
+Thus, in the example above a search for "Vocal music" would result in all works that are characterized by a sub-element of "Vocal music".
+However, a search for "Masses" would return only works that have been characterized as such.
 The number of hierarchy levels is not limited, but for practical reasons it should not exceed 3-4 levels.

 Thus, a taxonomy is a hierarchical list of categories in a tree-like structure.
 The taxonomy must be complete.
 This means that the entire set of resources must be mappable to the sub-categorization of the taxonomy.
 To come back to the previous
-example: It must not occur that an musical work within our resource set cannot be mapped to a subcategory of our taxonomy about classical music.
+example: It must not occur that a musical work within our resource set cannot be mapped to a subcategory of our taxonomy about classical music.
 The taxonomic-hierarchical structure is mapped using JSON.
 This is because JSON inherently implements a tree structure as well.
 The root of the taxonomy tree is always the name of the taxonomy.
 The root always stands alone at the top of the tree.
 It is followed by any number of levels, on which any number of